thoriqakbar0/ship-llm/README.md

 # Ship LLM: Ship Fast, Ship Now - Clean LLM Interface for Rapid Deployment

+⚠️ **WARNING: This library's API is subject to frequent changes.
+It is not recommended for use in production environments.**

 Ship LLM is a Python library that simplifies working with Large Language Models (LLMs) by providing a clean, predictable, and type-safe interface.
 It's designed to make LLM interactions faster and more efficient, allowing developers to confidently ship their AI-powered applications.

 Ship LLM is heavily inspired by: [ell](https://github.com/madcowd/ell), a lightweight, functional prompt engineering framework.
 Do check them out!